 3.15 Contact details

-Sargent Electrical Services Limited, provide a technical help line during office hours.
+Sargent Electrical Services Limited provide a technical helpline during office hours.
 Please contact 01482 678981 if you require technical help.
-For out of hour support please refer to the tech support section of the Sargent web site www.sargentltd.co.uk
+For out of hours support please refer to the support section of the Sargent website www.sargentltd.co.uk